alexdarbyshire/alexdarbyshire.com/content/posts/msi-evo-a13m-linux-notes/index.md

  * **Download and install WiFi driver**

 **Bolded steps are documented.**

+### Update: January 2026 - Migration to Fedora

+Ended up swapping Mint out for Fedora.

+Mint would occasionaly hang requiring the emergency keyboard reset [`Alt` + `Prt Scr` + `REISUB`](https://gist.github.com/genyrosk/795541ecb8ae7be70948561966d48ebf).

+None of the typical stats (IOps, memory, disk, CPU) were maxing out.
+Suspect it was the Mint stable kernel choice not fully supporting newer power friendly chipset instructions.
+Chose Fedora as it aims to keep up with the kernel releases.

+After swapping, Fedora has run flawlessly to date.

 ### Getting Linux to Recognise Hard Drive on MSI Evo A13M by Disabling VMD and RST